How Do You Pray to Buddha?

 Remember That Prayer Is Simply A Way To Connect To Yourself Spiritually.

 Though he is regarded as heavenly in some traditions, Buddha is not a creator god.
 Having said that, prayer is not meant to be a gift for Buddha.
 Instead, it is a means of developing your personal spirituality.
 You should pray if you feel like it and worry about theology later.
 There is no right or wrong way to practice, so you can certainly come up with your own unique mantras and consider your own methods of prayer.

 - There are many different types of prayers, and there is no one way to pray in Buddhism.
 This gives you the freedom to practice prayer and spirituality the way you want, not the way other people tell you to.

 Using Tibetan Prayer Beads

 Use The Beads To Help Count Your Prayers Or Mantras, Not As A Rigid Amount Of Prayers You Must Say.

-The prayer beads, also known as Mala, are used to keep track of your prayers, not as some punishment or benchmark.
-They are a bit like rosaries, but know that they are there to help, not hinder, your spiritual practice.
+The purpose of the Mala, or prayer beads, is to keep track of your prayers rather than as a punishment or standard.
+They resemble rosaries in certain ways, but keep in mind that they are meant to support, not obstruct, your spiritual practice.

-- You can use whatever prayers or mantras you desire with your beads.
+- With your beads, you can recite whatever prayers or mantras you like.